Steps to Selling Your FishHawk Ranch Home

 Researching multiple REALTORS® is an essential part of the home buying process.
 The goal is to find an experienced REALTOR® that you feel comfortable with, has your best interests at heart, and has a written marketing plan on how to get your home sold!

 2. Choose a Listing Agent

 A listing agent represents you and looks out for your best interests.
 Interview a few of the local experts before making a final decision.
 Be sure you are comparing apples to apples when it comes to sales and experience.
 Here are a few items to look out for:

 - Real estate teams should have more sales than individual agents.
 Ask who will be your agent and did deeper for their specific experience.
 Be careful for them using the team experience.

-- Years licensed does not always equal experience.
+- Years someone is licensed are not always a good indicator of experience.
 The number of closed transactions means more to me than years in the business.
 Both would be a bonus!
-An agent that has been licensed for 20-years may not have as much experience as an agent that has been licensed for 2-years.
-I believe that a Realtor learns on every property they close on.
+An agent that has been licensed for 20-years may not have as much hands-on experience as an agent that has been licensed for 2-years.
+I believe that a REALTOR® learns on every property they close on.